gohugoio/hugo/docs/content/templates/partials.md

 Version v0.12 of Hugo introduced the partial call inside the template system.
 This is a change to the way partials were handled previously inside the template system.
-This is a change to hthe way partials were handled previously.
-Previously Hugo didn’t treat partials specially and you could include a partial template with the `template` call in the standard template language.
+In earlier versions, Hugo didn’t treat partials specially and you could include a partial template with the `template` call in the standard template language.

 With the addition of the theme system in v0.11 it became apparent that a theme & override aware partial was needed.